adrinecl/milestone-project1/docs/README.md

 ### Supported Screens and Browsers

 - The responsiveness of the website was tested using the Chrome Device Mode (on Chrome DevTools), to check the experience for different screen sizes.
-- The tests were performed with the standard breakpoints in Chrome, i.e., 320px, 375px, 425px, 768px, 1024px, 1440px, corresponding to small mobile screens up to large laptop screens.
+- The tests were performed with the standard breakpoints in Chrome, i.e., 320px, 375px, 425px, 768px, 1024px, 1440px, corresponding to small mobile screens up to large laptop and desktop screens.
 - In addition to the standard breakpoints, additional sizes between these were tested by manually entering screen sizes, to make sure it works well on any device.

 ## Deployment